What Is an Acne Nodule?

 Nodules develop in four steps:

-- Blockage of a hair follicle.
-All acne lesions begin with microscopic hair follicles (pores) in the skin.
+Step 1 - Pore blockage: All acne lesions begin with microscopic hair follicles (pores) in the skin.
 Attached to these pores are glands called sebaceous glands, which produce sebum (skin oil).
 Normally, sebum is freely expelled from the pore and onto the surface of the skin.
 Acne begins to develop when the pore is blocked by skin cells, and this blockage results in sebum accumulating inside the pore.

-- Formation of a comedone.
-As sebum begins to accumulate inside the pore, the pore becomes visible.
+Step 2 - Formation of a comedone: As sebum begins to accumulate inside the pore, the pore becomes visible.
 The visible sebum-filled pore is called a comedone, which is more commonly known as a whitehead or blackhead.

-- Growth of C. acnes.
-A comedone contains a large accumulation of sebum but because the opening to the pore is blocked it contains little to no oxygen, which is the ideal environment for a strain of skin bacteria called Cutibacterium acnes (C. acnes).
+Step 3 - Pore wall is destroyed: A comedone contains a large accumulation of sebum, which is the ideal environment for a strain of skin bacteria called Cutibacterium acnes (C. acnes).
 This bacteria feeds on the sebum inside of the pore and begins to reproduce rapidly.
 C. acnes lives on everyone's skin, and a small amount is expected in skin pores, but as the amount inside the pore increases, the body views it as an infection and responds by sending in inflammatory cells called neutrophils.
 Neutrophils release enzymes that attack C. acnes to clear them from the clogged pore.
 This weakens the walls of the pore, and can cause the walls to burst, releasing its contents (sebum, neutrophils, bacteria, and dead skin cells) into the surrounding skin.2

 Step 4 - Nodule formation: Nodules form when the pore wall is completely destroyed.
 The complete destruction of the pore wall results in the release of the pore's contents into deep areas of the skin.
 Due to the severity of the rupture, the body responds with a large amount of inflammation, which causes a large nodule to form.